EyasuTeshome/shifttracker/job-search/review-your-networking-plan-and-set-smart-goals.md

-# Job Searching - Define a networking plan and SMART goals
+# Review your networking plan and set SMART goals

 ## Learning objectives